-- Focus on holistic solutions.
-Focus on developing and selling holistic solutions for data center application delivery and security - Be technology leaders.
-We intend to offer superior and innovative technology solutions for cloud data center providers, software defined data centers (SDDC) solutions, integrative cyber security and cloud services. - Expand and leverage our strategic relationships.
+Focus on holistic solutions.
+Focus on developing and selling holistic application delivery and security solutions for data centers and cloud applications.

+Be technology leaders.
+We aim to offer superior and innovative technology solutions for cloud service providers, software defined data centers (SDDC), and network virtualization for enterprise and service providers.

+Expand and leverage our strategic relationships.
 We believe that a significant market opportunity exists to sell our solutions with the complementary products and services provided by other organizations with whom we wish to collaborate.
-To that end, we have already established strategic relationships with various third parties, including leading global-class partners such as Check Point, Cisco and Juniper.
-We intend to further increase our market footprint through OEMs and technology alliances and collaboration with leading cloud and CDN providers and through other standard channel partners. - Pursue strategic acquisitions and investments.
+To that end, we have already established strategic relationships with various third parties, including leading global-class partners, such as Check Point, and Cisco .
+We intend to further increase our market footprint through OEMs, technology alliances and collaboration with leading cloud and CDN providers as well as through other channel partners.

+Pursue acquisitions and investments.
 In order to achieve our business objectives, we may evaluate and pursue the acquisition of, or significant investments in, other complementary companies, technologies, products and/or businesses that enable us to enhance and increase our technological capabilities and expand our products and service offerings.